logzio/logz-docs/_source/logzio_collections/_log-sources/heroku.md

 ##### Enable the runtime metrics

-Optional - run this command to get application run time metrics in your logs ( like http status code, customers ip and more )
+Optional - run the following command to include application run time metrics in your logs (for example, http status code, customer's IP, and more):

 ```shell
 heroku labs:enable log-runtime-metrics -a <<HEROKU-APP-NAME>>